Find out from10 tips given by our coach Gediminas Grinius. You can easily follow them before any ultra race.

 Suunto watch – is must gadget if you want to navigate properly on the course.
 It could seem weird as the course is really good marked, but as you proceed more into the race and get step by step a bit tired could be that you will take wrong turn during the night and will be lost in the middle of nowhere.
 The only friend in such a dangerous situation and real life saver is GPX track on your watch, so make sure you download it before the race to conquer new territories.

 Headlamp – run blind or get the best Petzl lamp you can afford, that is your choice.
 The more light you have at your disposal the less tired you will feel, as it requires less concentration and vigilance.
 Don’t get me wrong, running during the night demands a huge effort anyway, but with the proper headlamp you will have a longer reaction time to the obstacles.
 Ok, it’s not an obstacle course race, but be sure that the UTMB involves a lot of jumping, running around and finding other ways to avoid stones, tree roots etc. These are kind of obstacles, right?
-Remember to carefully read the UTMB regulations and pay attention to the mandatory kit list, as it is checked randomly and getting it wrong could cost you a time penalty or worse, a DNF.
+Remember to carefully read the UTMB regulations and pay attention to the mandatory kit list, as it is checked randomly and getting it wrong could cost you a time penalty or worse, a DNF. - Dare to dream!

 A few days before the #UTMB begin to visualize the race itself: the peaceful scenery, the magnificent #MontBlanc massif, the single trai and yourself flying on it.
 Picture in your mind each stage of the course, the pace at which you will be running, the approaches to the aid stations, when and what food or fluid you are going to consume, the maximum effort you will give the last uphill to La Tete aux Vents and, of course, crossing the finish line with your loved ones cheering you on.
 During the race itself try to deceive your mind.
 Don’t run the whole UTMB course at once, but instead cut it into smaller pieces.
 It’s easier for our brains to cope with running 30km instead of all 171km at once!
 Make it an aid-to-aid or crew-to-crew race.
-Remember, the mind holds the power, so it needs training just like the body.
+Remember, the mind holds the power, so it needs training just like the body. - Be fresh!

 Tapering is very important.
 When you’re on the #UTMB start line you must feel like a bear after the deep winter sleep.
 You want to feel a bit overweight, but still hungry and ready for the hunting.
 Even though ideal taper could increase your performance just by 3% it could be more than enough to push you through the last meters towards #UTMB finish line.
-So, the last week before the event take it really easy and absorb as much positive emotions as you can, because taper is dedicated more for your mind rather than body.
+So, the last week before the event take it really easy and absorb as much positive emotions as you can, because taper is dedicated more for your mind rather than body. - Go Gourmet!

 Take your time in aid stations and taste the incredible food that#UTMB organizers have to offer at Les Chapieux, Courmayeur and Champex-Lac.
 However, be aware of the goodies that you haven’t tried on your training runs, as experimenting on race day can cause an unexpected stomach illness.
 There is always plenty of choice, so you will definitelyfind something that suits your personal menu.
 Even at the first aid station it is wise to stop for a while to replenish your food and water reserves, because it will prove to be a big game-changer in the later stages of the UTMB.
 Don’t forget in training to test all the gels, electrolyte drinks and food you are going to use on the race day.
 You need to make sure that your body can tolerate it.
 On long runs or in benchmark races, check if a certain nutrition plan works for you.
 Remember, long ultra races are won by heart and mind, but with a very strong stomach too!
-Gediminas training his stomach with Kratos Sport – Biosophia srl just prior UTMB race this weekend.
+Gediminas training his stomach with Kratos Sport – Biosophia srl just prior UTMB race this weekend. - Be killer!

 If you want to race then evoke killer instincts and hunt everybody down, step-by-step bringing yourself closer the finish line.
 This kind of mindset is really useful when fighting for the podium, a certain position, or just simply trying to improve your previous time.